pinellolab/STREAM/README.md

 Leaf Genes z-score cutoff (default: 1.5) --LG_pvalue_cutoff
 Leaf Genes p value cutoff (default: 1e-2)
-----umap
+--umap
+Whether to use UMAP for visualization (default: No)
+-r
+root node for subwaymap_plot and stream_plot (default:None)
+--stream_log_view
-Whether to use UMAP for visualization (default: No) --stream_log_view use log2 scale for y axis of stream_plot
+use log2 scale for y axis of stream_plot
 --for_web